sanskrit/learnsanskrit.org/content/guide/sanskrit-software/harvard-kyoto.md

 Devanagari and romanized Sanskrit use symbols that we can't find on a standard computer keyboard.
 So it can be difficult to type either of these on a computer.
-This is a problem because if we can't type Sanskrit, we can't write Sanskrit content or use various Sanskrit tools (such as dictionaries, word search tools, and so on).
+This is a problem because if we can't type Sanskrit, we can't write Sanskrit content or use various Sanskrit tools.

-One workaround to this problem is to define some way to map English letters to Sanskrit letters.
+One workaround to this problem is to define some way to {em map} English letters to Sanskrit letters.
 In the examples below, the text on the left and the right is the same.
-But the text on the left uses the {dfn Harvard-Kyoto system}, and the text on the right uses either Devanagari or romanized Sanskrit:
+But the text on the left uses the {dfn Harvard-Kyoto system}, and the text on the right uses either Devanagari or romanized
+Sanskrit:

 <ul class=examples>
 <li>{code saMskRtA bhASA} &rarr; {d saMskRtA bhASA}</li>